Eschatologue/CM_wiki/docs/class/paladin/bastion.md

 **Protection**{ .inl } No creature can make an attack with **:d20-adv: Advantage**{ .d20 } against you or your allies that is within your Aura of Protection.

-[^1]: *Forced Movement* occurs when a creature is moved by an external force, such as a spell or ability, without using its own movement, Actions, or Reactions.
+[^1]: *Forced Movement* occurs when a creature is moved by an external force, such as a spell or ability, without using its own Movement, Actions, or Reactions.
 Common examples include being pushed, pulled, or moved by effects like *Thunderwave* or a Battle Master's *Pushing Attack*.
-Forced movement does **not** provoke Opportunity Attacks and is not limited by a creature's movement speed.
+Forced Movement does **not** provoke Opportunity Attacks and is not limited by a creature's Movement speed.

 --8<-- "includes/snippets/spells2/lv0-5.md"